 Students often study how communications play out and evolve in different settings from corporations to close-knit relationships.
 Rhetoric basically means speaking and writing effectively, and studying rhetoric focuses on strong argumentation and creating well crafted messaging.
 A speech and communication rhetoric degree isn’t generally technical.
 This is a degree for students who are looking for a strong foundation in communications rather than the specifics of how to write a public relations campaign.
 Speech students will earn a strong communications background that can be utilized in many careers and is often beneficial in marketing, law, government, and media related fields.
 This degree also serves well for those looking to go on to a graduate degree as it gives a holistic background in writing and research.

-University of Alabama at Birmingham offers 2 Speech Communication and Rhetoric degree programs.
-It's a very large, public, four-year university in a midsize city.
-In 2019, 123 Speech Communication and Rhetoric students graduated with students earning 101 Bachelor's degrees, and 22 Master's degrees.
+University of Maine offers 3 Speech Communication and Rhetoric degree programs.
+It's a large, public, four-year university in a small suburb.
+In 2019, 34 Speech Communication and Rhetoric students graduated with students earning 28 Bachelor's degrees, and 6 Master's degrees.

-Samford University offers 1 Speech Communication and Rhetoric degree programs.
-It's a medium sized, private not-for-profit, four-year university in a large suburb.
-In 2019, 19 Speech Communication and Rhetoric students graduated with students earning 19 Bachelor's degrees.
+University of Southern Maine offers 2 Speech Communication and Rhetoric degree programs.
+It's a medium sized, public, four-year university in a small city.
+In 2019, 49 Speech Communication and Rhetoric students graduated with students earning 49 Bachelor's degrees.